igor-elovikov/sd-sex/README.md

 v = dot(v1, v2)
 ```

-Arithmetical expressions follows Python grammar rules so you're not limited to just one operator
+All arithmetical and logical expressions follows Python grammar rules so you're not limited to just one operator
 ```python
 v = (v1 + v2 @ 2.0) * float3(5.0, 5.0, 5.0) - (v2 - v1) @ 5.0
 ```